 If connecting with niche channels isn’t possible through your existing software provider then you should really consider making the switch to one that can.

-The bottom line is you need to market your vacation home everywhere.
+The bottom line is you need to take a look on how to market your vacation rental property everywhere.

 Step five: market on social media

 There’s no denying the power of social media and its popularity is ever increasing.
 Did you know that nearly 100 million photos and videos are shared on Instagram each day?
 And over a third of Instagram users have used their mobile phone to purchase a product online?

 For your short-term rental business to be a success, it’s vital that Instagram is at the heart of your marketing strategy.
 But do you know how to take advantage of this medium to promote your vacation rental properties?
 Here are some tips: